Vyral/sandy-eagon-blog/_posts/2024-08-20-i-m-having-humble-home-fun-and-it-really-is-fun.md

   - Real Estate
   - Buyer Tips
   - Home Seller Tips
-excerpt: Here’s how you can create a home that can spark joy and relaxation.
+excerpt: Heres how you can create a home that can spark joy and relaxation.
 enclosure:
 pullquote: So I really hope you have a place that fits you, that makes you smile.
 enclosure_type: video/mp4